-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will grow by 13 percent by 2028.
+If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.

-There are several reasons why these careers are growing so rapidly.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-In conclusion, there’s the red-hot real estate market and a house shortage that’s driven an increase in new construction houses.
+There are a few reasons why these careers are growing so rapidly.
+One is homeowners using government refunds to install more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+In conclusion, there’s the red-hot home market and a house shortage that’s driven a boost in new construction homes.

 What Is an HVAC Technician?

-A HVAC technician is an individual who services, installs and maintains heating and cooling units.
-Most serve both homeowners and business owners.
+An HVAC technician is an individual who fixes, installs and maintains heating and cooling units.
+Most assist both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners